mixup: Beyound Empirical Risk MinimizationPermalink

 - size of a learning machine : measured in terms of its number of parameters ( or VC-complexity )

-Properties of ERM
+Properties of ERMPermalink

 (1) ERM allows large NN to memorize the training data